Zeugwerk/Twinpack/README.md

 To use the Twinpack Package Manager, follow these steps:

 1. [Download](https://github.com/Zeugwerk/Twinpack/releases/latest) the latest installer.
 2. In the installation process you will be asked to optionally register yourself for publishing your own packages.
-Type in a valid email address to get your login information right after the installation of Twinpack
+Type in a valid email address to get your login information into your mailbox right after the installation of Twinpack.
+This is needed for publishing libraries later on.
 3. Twinpack supports multiple versions of Visual Studio and TwinCAT XAE Shell.
 Select the IDEs, which Twinpack should be installed for.
 4. Click on "Install".
 5. Follow the on-screen instructions to complete the installation.